Amin-MAG/My-Notes/Embedded-Systems.md

 - Scheduling information
 - Thread name

-The TCBs are administerd in linked lists.
+The TCBs are administered in linked lists.

 ## FreeRTOS

-- FreeRTOS contains some C codes like `tasks.c`, `timers.c`, and... containing usefull functions.
+- FreeRTOS contains some C files like `tasks.c`, `timers.c`, etc., containing useful functions.
 - FreeRTOS is configured by a header file called `FreeRTOSConfig.h`.
 - Tasks are implemented as threads.